andifalk/microservices-auth-authz-spring-security/application-architecture/README.md

 The application also contains a complete documentation for the RESTful API that is automatically initialized when starting the provided application.
 You can find this after starting the server application: [REST API documentation](http://localhost:9090/swagger-ui.html).

+Alternatively you can also use postman and the provided [postman collection](../postman/todoApp.postman_collection.json).

 The server application is already secured by basic authentication and also includes authorization using static roles.

 ### Server Layers